Treatment of Crohn's disease

 Biologic (Injectable) Agents and Targeted Oral Therapies

-These are used when oral medication is not sufficiently effective.
-Traditionally, they were developed as injectable forms, but recently, oral forms have also been developed.
-As existing biologics are not always effective, new drugs are continuously being developed.
+These are agents used when oral medication is not sufficiently effective.
+While many were initially developed in injectable form, they have recently been developed in oral form as well.
+Because the effects of existing biologics are not sufficient, new drugs are constantly being developed.

 Anti-TNF agents